Sepsis Risk Tips

 10. Maintain open and honest communication with patients and their families throughout this challenging episode of care.

 If you are a PMP policyholder and are involved in a patient safety incident or receive a complaint from a patient call the PMP medicolegal helpline as soon as possible in line with your policy terms and conditions.
-You can access the helpline directly from the PMP web app or via the number on your policy documents.
+If you have any queries or concerns surrounding the issues raised in this article, please do not hesitate to call the PMP medicolegal helpline.
+The helpline is available to PMP customers 24/7.
+The contact details are in your policy documents, or you can access the helpline through the PMP WebApp.

 Originally published December 2021